‘The Grandest House in County Down’

 The treaty split Irish nationalists.
 Despite efforts to resolve the situation peaceably, a split in the Irish Republican Army led rapidly to armed conflict and then all out civil war between 1922-23.

 In 1949 the British government passed the Republic of Ireland Act.
 The act was the United Kingdom’s response to Ireland's newly declared status as an independent Republic.
-This occurred less than a week after India also declared independence from Great Britain.

 The 1949 Republic of Ireland Act in effect affirmed partition.